Search our Site:

 View coverage of the 4th World Water Forum by IISD reporting services

-View the IISD Summary of the 4th World Water Forum
+View IISD Summary of the 4th World Water Forum

 According to the Council of Canadians, "[t]he World Water Council is dominated by the World Bank, big water corporations, and the water ministries of First World countries.
 The pro-privatization lobby has a strong voice at the World Water Forum, and will continue to resist any attempts to take water out of the marketplace."

 An international community of organizations, including the Council of Canadians' Blue Planet Project coordinated an alternative forum to the World Water Council's World Water Forum.
-Activists and organizations from around the world met in Mexico City during the World Water Forum and took part in a citizens' water forum focused on promoting a global campaign for the right to water.
-Its goal was to explore alternatives to privatization and to continue building momentum for an international treaty that guarantees the right to water.
+Activists and organizations from around the world met in Mexico City during the 4th World Water Forum for the first time.

-View the March 13, 2006 press release on the Alternative World Water Forum
+View March 13, 2006 press release on the Alternative World Water Forum

 Report - The Right to Water: from Concept to Implementation